Explore Possibilities with Nature Journaling!

 Resources

-• Attend our Nature Journaling workshop on Sunday, June 11 at Rinconada Library!
-Poet Mary Oliver, opens a new window's advice for life is to "pay attention, be astonished, and tell about it" -- perfectly apt for our summer theme, "Share Your Story", and the practice of nature journaling!
+• Attend one of our Nature Journaling Workshops!
+Poet Mary Oliver, opens a new window's advice for life is to "pay attention, be astonished, and tell about it" -- learn how to incorporate this practice into your everyday life and into your travels!

 • Browse our book list to find more inspiration!

 • Want to venture beyond your backyard on a larger nature journaling excursion?
-Get a free Foothills Nature Preserve day pass or borrow a California State Park Pass!
+Check out a day pass for Foothills Nature Preserve, a Santa Clara County Park, or a California State Park!

 • Another alternative is sketching at area zoos or natural history museums.
 Find attractions and get free passes through Discover & Go